-A set of stairs in the home is a focal point.
-Many buildings with a modern design seek to integrate both the natural and the industrial.
-Both wood and metalworks can invoke different feelings when accompanying one another in a home.
-The simple beauty of nature and the simple beauty of design side by side can create an elegance in a home.
+A staircase is often the focal point of a home.
+Many buildings with a modern design seek to integrate both the natural and the industrial elements.
+Both wood and metal structures can invoke different feelings when accompanying one another in a home.
+The simple beauty of nature and the simple beauty of design side by side can create a sense of elegance in a home.

 We designed this wrought iron and stainless steel cable railing for a home in Wilmette, Illinois.
 The homeowner was seeking to liven up their space and give it a more modern look by replacing the old handrail with a new one.
-We put our heads together and designed this beautiful handrail to become a centerpiece of this crisp, clean space.
+We put our heads together and designed this beautiful handrail to turn it into a centerpiece of this crisp, clean space.

-The black, satin finish stands out against the white paint and light wood of the steps making the railing stark and unable to be missed.
-This is both an important feature of the design.
-It both makes a statement, and makes sure that someone on the stairs doesn’t take a tumble.
-The steel cables create another element as well, creating an extra layer of safety so that small pets or small children cannot go under the double layered handrail.
-Beyond that, it gives it a futuristic edge that will go along with the life of the house as it continues through the twenty-first century.
+The satin black finish stands out against the white paint and light wood of the steps, making the railing striking and prominent.
+This is an important feature of the design, which makes a statement and makes sure that someone on the stairs doesn’t take a tumble.
+The steel cables add another element as well, creating an extra layer of safety so that small pets or small children cannot go under the double layered handrail.
+It also gives the finished structure a futuristic edge, elevating the design of the house into the twenty-first century.

-Black is always a classic color for many aspects of a home.
-It can create a pop of accent, but also can be a focal point for other home design choices.
-For example, if the homeowner ever decided on a new coat of paint or additional accents, the black and steel will always fit.
-The handrail can even act as an inspiration for those additional interior design moments.
-Perhaps a perfect light fixture or wall sculpture could add even more interest to such an important corridor within the home.
+Black is always a classic color for many aspects of a home’s design.
+It can act as an accent, but also can be a focal point for other home design choices.
+For example, if the homeowner ever decided on a new coat of paint for the walls or additional accents, the black and steel will always match.
+The handrail can even act as an inspiration for any additional interior design additions.
+Perhaps a perfect light fixture or a beautifully framed painting could add even more interest to this prominent space within the home.

-Something to consider when thinking about modern design features is the idea of contrast.
-Bold juxtapositions of materials and shapes can turn something as simple as a stairwell into a piece of interesting architecture.
-When we work on a design for a home we always sit down with the homeowner to hear what their vision is for a space.
-What is the goal?
-Form, function, both?
+The concept of contrast is an important consideration when thinking about modern design features.
+Bold juxtapositions of materials and shapes can turn something as simple as a stairwell into an interesting architectural structure.
+When we work on a design for a home we always sit down with the homeowner to hear what their vision for a space might be.
+What is their goal for the space?
+Are they more interested in form, function, or both?
 What sort of statement, if any, do they want their custom metalwork to make?